 William C. Diehl, Ph.D. is Coordinator of Online Graduate Programs in the Adult Education program and Assistant Professor at The Pennsylvania State University at University Park, PA.
-Dr. Diehl serves as Interviews Editor for The American Journal of Distance Education, and is an expert reviewer for other academic journals.
+Dr. Diehl serves as Associate Editor for The American Journal of Distance Education, and is an expert reviewer for other academic journals.
 He is the founder of the International Museum of Distance Education and Technology.
+Diehl is also the Director of the American Center for the Study of Distance Education.

 Additionally, Diehl is a consultant in the corporate, higher education and government sectors.
 Professional experience also includes work as an elementary and middle school teacher, web designer and developer, instructional designer, and multimedia consultant.